 On the less time-intensive and less risky end of the spectrum are built to suit projects.
 That term means a developer or investor secured a long-term tenant, say, a national drugstore chain, and builds the property to the specifications of that tenant.

 This kind of development is also less risky because the designs are fairly uniform and the tenants are already known.
 There may still be challenges during the predevelopment stage, including with zoning and permitting.
 Nonetheless, if your tenant is a large corporation with multiple locations, they’ve likely had experiences with these issues before, and will be in a stronger position to respond to regulatory challenges.
 In Perl’s experience, these projects can take as little as 6-12 months.

 Speculative Development Projects

-Speculative projects, by contrast, take longer and carry more risk across all stages of the process for the developer and investors, but can also come with the biggest rewards.
-Unlike a built to suit project, a spec project, a developer has no leasing commitments before they start construction, and aside from owning the land or the property, may not have decided exactly what the use will be until they get started.
+Speculative construction projects, by contrast, take longer and carry more risk across all stages of the process for the developer and investors, but can also come with the biggest rewards.
+Unlike a built-to-suit project, a spec project, a developer has no leasing commitments before they start construction, and aside from owning the land or the property, may not have decided exactly what the use will be until they get started.

 Projects With Built to Suit and Speculative Aspects

 In between, there are real estate projects that might have defined uses but no guaranteed tenants, whether it’s an office, build-to-suit, industrial or multifamily residential building.
 Like speculative projects, the design is not necessarily uniform, and it’s up to the developers to manage zoning, permitting and other regulatory issues, as well as securing tenants.
 Because of that burden, these projects are likely to face challenges during all stages of the development timeline, starting with predevelopment research and due diligence, and through construction and operation.